Run the Alps Guide

 Favorite Alp trail run

 Pointe Noire de Pormenaz, above the village of Servoz in the Chamonix valley.
-After taking a lift up from Chamonix, the run starts from the bustling tourist hotspot of the Brévent gondola viewpoint, but the route soon disappears into stunning, quiet wilderness.
+The run starts from the bustling tourist hotspot of the Brévent gondola viewpoint, but the route soon disappears into stunning wilderness.
 Beautiful, flowing single-track leads through the Aiguilles Rouges Nature Reserve to the Refuge de Moëde Aterne, where a refreshing beverage fuels the final ascent to Pointe Noire.
 From here, a 360-degree panoramic view awaits, with the Mont Blanc Range, the Arve valley, the Aiguilles Rouges mountain range and the rocky Fiz stretching away in all directions.
-A technical descent leads to a beautiful trail through the beech forests above Servoz, for the finish.
+A technical descent leads to a beautiful trail through the beech forests.
 It’s what I’d call a “cracking” day in the mountains!